A RESIDENT of Bacolod adopted about 60 dogs from the City Veterinary Office dog pound in Barangay 35 on February 6.

 De la Torre explained that under City Ordinance 184, if the dog owner fails to redeem the impounded dog for 10 days, it will be terminated or subject for adoption.

-She said they need the cooperation of barangay officials to round up stray dogs.
+She added that they need the cooperation of barangay officials to round up stray dogs.

-Barangay Estefania has passed a resolution to catch the stray dogs within the village and turn the animals over to the city’s dog pound.
+Barangay Estefania has passed a barangay resolution to catch the stray dogs within their barangay and turn over the animals to the city’s dog pound.

 Vice Mayor El Cid Familiaran urged dog owners to be responsible to address the dangers caused by rabies and other possible injuries, and prevent damage to the public.